alfredapp/alias-homebrew-apps-workflow/README.md

 <a href='https://github.com/alfredapp/alias-homebrew-apps-workflow/releases/latest/download/Alias.Homebrew.Apps.alfredworkflow'>⤓ Download Workflow</a>

+> On Alfred 4 use <a href='https://github.com/alfredapp/alias-homebrew-apps-workflow/releases/download/2022.2/Alias.Homebrew.Apps.alfredworkflow'>alternative link</a>

 ## About

 Apps built via Homebrew formulae are nested deep in the `Cellar` and not indexed by Spotlight (and thus Alfred).
 This Workflow takes care of that.